5-Day Kayak Expedition to

 The northern San Juan Islands are collectively referred to as “The Outer Islands”.
 Sucia Island itself is a horseshoe-shaped island which is accessible only by watercraft.
 Sea kayakers and boaters venturing into its many coves quickly discover why Sucia Island is considered the crown jewel in the state marine park system and a boating destination that is truly world class.
 Nearby Matia Island is much smaller, but has an amazing old growth forest at its center.
 Half of Matia Island is set aside as a National Wildlife Refuge and is home to a large number of seals.
 Patos Island, at the extreme northwest edge of Washington, is one of our favorite destinations anywhere.
 A historic lighthouse is a short walk from the campsite, and savvy visitors know to be there when the Sun goes down in the evening.
 It’s simply amazing.

 The main island, surrounded by picturesque rocks and smaller islands, gave pause to the Spanish explorers who navigated its waters in 1791.
 They called it “sucia” or “foul,” a nautical term describing navigational obstacles such as the rocks around the island.
-The island and its waters are, in fact, pristine, and the satellite rocks make for interesting sea kayaking.
-A large population of Harbor seals use many of these rocks as haul outs to rest on, providing visitors with ample viewing opportunities.
+In fact, the island and its waters are pristine, and the satellite rocks make for interesting sea kayaking.
+A large population of Harbor seals use many of these rocks as haul-outs to rest on, providing visitors with ample viewing opportunities.
 These same seals also attract their main predator, the Orca whale, groups of which are frequently seen prowling the shorelines.

 Known for its emerald waters and forested trails, its magnificent sunsets and sandstone formations, Sucia Island is prized by locals for its off-season beauty and solitude.
 Sucia Island Marine State Park is a 564-acre marine park with 77,700 feet of shoreline and abundant camping and moorage.